ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 For example, in another article, we will use the `IsClanExistsAsync` method to ensure that ninjas are not trying to trick us with fake clans!

 ## Controller update
-Now, we will update our controller, so it use our new service interface, and we will use `Moq` to `Mock<T>` the service in our controller tests.
+Now, we will update our controller, so it uses our new service interface, and we will use `Moq` to `Mock<T>` the service in our controller tests.

 ### What is a Mock?
 <figure>